Anuran Makur

 Assistant Professor of Electrical and Computer Engineering

 Anuran Makur is an Assistant Professor in the Department of Computer Science and the Elmore Family School of Electrical and Computer Engineering at Purdue University, West Lafayette, IN, USA.
-He received his B.S. degree with highest honors (summa cum laude) from the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley (UC Berkeley), CA, USA, in 2013, and his S.M. and Sc.D. degrees from the Department of Elect… ↓More
+He received the B.S. degree with highest honors (summa cum laude) from the Department of Electrical Engineering and Computer Sciences, University of California, Berkeley (UC Berkeley), CA, USA, in 2013, and the S.M. and Sc.D. degrees from the Department of Electrical … ↓More

 Joined department: Fall 2021